VolkovLabs/volkovlabs-timeseries-panel/README.md

 ## Highlights

-- Fork of the native Time Series panel from 10.0.3.
+- Based on the native Time Series panel from 10.0.3.
+- Allows to select a dashboard variable to automatically add to manual annotations.

 ## Support